NikolaiT/zardaxt/README.md

 Several fields such as TCP Options or TCP Window Size or IP Fragment Flag depend heavily on the OS type and version.

-This is surely no exact science, but it's better than nothing.
+Detecting operating systems by analyizing the first incoming SYN packet is surely no exact science, but it's better than nothing.

 Some code has been taken from: https://github.com/xnih/satori However, the codebase of github.com/xnih/satori was quite frankly